Reports to: President & CEO

 - Oversee and manage the creation and development of the Council’s public organs, including the President’s Newsletter

-- Be an interal member of the Council’s web and social media team
+- Coordinate with the Council’s web and social media team

 - 1-3 years of work experience in communications, public affairs and/or media relations role